sborah53/Student-Gradient-System/README.md

 ### Grading Methodologies

 #### 1. Absolute Grading
 Grades are assigned based on predefined score ranges that you set using the sliders.
-This method is straightforward and measures performance against a fixed scale.
-An optional "A+ Cap" can be applied to limit the number of A+ grades to a certain top percentage of the class, promoting exceptional distinction.
+This method is straightforward and measures performance against a fixed scale, making it transparent and easy to understand.

 ---